 Once you have registered to take the certification exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has examination materials based upon their certification exams.
 Be positive to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are hurriedly inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Point of care testing

 - Preparing blood or other specimens for testing

 - Maintaining your area and equipment

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will need to renew their CPT Certification after two years.
 A phlebotomist should begin the process at least 30 days prior to the week their credentials expires.
 This will allow the phlebotomist ample time to attend their continuing education hours and attempt their renewal assessment.
 You will not need to go back to a phlebotomy course or attend a class to renew your certification.